 You will simply follow the procedures, step by step, and decide about each application without emotions.
 What’s more, you know that not everyone will be happy about your verdict, and that you may hear some bad words on your address in work.
 But it won’t discourage you, because you have understanding for the feelings of people who struggle.

 Hence you will simply explain once again why you could not approve their application, suggest them some options (if there are any), and move on to the next client.
+For more inspiration, you can also check 7 sample answers to “How do you handle rejection?” interview question.

 You will work with all kinds of people here.
 How do you plan to make sure that everyone understands the application process, and knows how to proceed?